Exploring Theatre Hot Takes: Fat Characters & Actors Deserve Better

 Ideally, more directors would just cast their shows without regard to body size.
 In practice, that almost never happens, and the vast majority of productions only cast thin actors.
 So while I’d love to one day just see more fat actors cast as actors whose role has nothing to do with their body type, in the meantime, I’d love to see more roles written specifically for fat actors that 1) don’t revolve around fatphobia and 2) don’t lock fat actors out of playing other roles in the production due to the script necessitating that one (and only one) character must be uniquely fat.”

-But the second piece of the puzzle is just as important.
-We need to dismantle the notion that fat actors can only play fat roles.
-Representation is not solved by a handful of designated parts.
-It is solved by the freedom for fat performers to embody the full spectrum of characters that thin performers have always had access to.
-When a casting team looks at a breakdown for a show, the question should never be where does the fat actor go.
+But the second piece matters just as much.
+We need to dismantle the idea that fat actors can only play fat roles.
+Representation is not solved by designating a handful of parts and calling it progress.
+It is solved when fat performers have access to the same full spectrum of characters that thin performers have always had.
+When a casting team looks at a breakdown, the question should not be where does the fat actor go.
 The question should be who is the best artist for this story.

-That is the vision Noah put forward, and it is one we need to hold onto.
-The theatre cannot call itself inclusive while continuing to police bodies onstage.
-If we want our stages to reflect the real world, then fat actors must be given the same range of opportunities as anyone else, without restriction, without caveat, and without apology.
+That is the vision Noah put forward.
+It is one worth holding onto.
+Theatre cannot call itself inclusive while continuing to police bodies onstage.
+If our stages are meant to reflect the real world, then fat actors deserve the same range of opportunities as anyone else, without restriction, without caveat, and without apology.